GenesysCloudBlueprints/react-app-with-genesys-cloud-sdk/blueprint/index.md

 ### Run the app

-Open a terminal and set the working directory to the root directory of the project, then run the following:
+Open a terminal window and set the working directory to the root directory of the project.
+Then run the following:

 ```bash
 npm install
 npm run start
 ```

-## Configure the React project to use the Genesys Cloud SDK
+## Implementation steps

-Now we'll look at the steps needed to integrate the Genesys Cloud SDK into your own React app.
+To integrate the Genesys Cloud SDK into your own React app, complete the following steps.

 ### Create a React project